Search this siteAll Rights Reserved

 antiquarian (pre-1900) curiosities and erotica, and old and rare science-fiction and fantasy.

-As a writer, Martin has published two novels and two collections of short stories.
-One of his novels -
+As a writer, I have published two novels and two collections of short stories.
+One of my novels -

-The Butterfly's Wing - was published in the US as well as the US.
+The Butterfly's Wing - was published in the UK, US and Taiwan.

-In 2012 Martin began writing for the stage.
-His most recent production
+I began writing for the stage in 2012.
+My most recent production

 was Tadzio Speaks . . .,

 forthcoming short film Innocence.
-He tends to be offered roles as criminals and psychopaths, which explains such reviews as
+I tend to be offered roles as criminals and psychopaths, which explains such reviews as

 "suitably unnerving, and at times completely terrifying"

 (The Stage on my role